Early Learning (Ages 3-6)

 Our youngest students are introduced to literacy, mathematics and phonics.
 While having plenty of time for fun and adventure, EL 3/4 students receive daily direct instruction in social skills, phonics, literacy and mathematics for short periods of time.
 Teachers track the progress of each child and develop individual plans for future development.
 Parents receive regular and timely written updates as well as photos and video of their children at work.

 EL 5 is a transition year maintaining the fun and play that helps children learn while gradually introducing the skills needed for entry into Grade 1.
 Every school day integrates mathematics, reading and writing workshops and short instruction sessions in phonics.
 The time spent in instruction sessions increases throughout the school year so that students are able to concentrate and participate in activities for longer periods of time.

-If you require more information about the Early Years Programme at BIS, please do not hesitate to contact the PYP Coordinator, Elizabeth Winkler.
+If you require more information about the Early Years Programme at BIS, please do not hesitate to contact the PYP Coordinator, Casey Ranson.

 - Separate classes for children aged 3-4 (EL3/4) and 5 years old (EL5).

 - Classes taught in English with additional language support for students whose first language is not English.

 - German lessons based on narratives and story-telling.
 These correlate closely to the work done to broaden English language skills.